judevector/simple_shell/README.md

 ##simple shell project

-This is an ALX SWE shell collaboration project between Jude and Daniel
+This is an ALX Software Engineering shell collaboration project between Jude and Daniel

 In this project we collaborated in creation of a simple shell terminal